LivePersonInc/knowledge-center/README.md

-# LivePerson Knowledge Center + Gatsby
+# LivePerson Knowledge Center

+#### This site was built with GatsbyJS

-**This site is maintained by the product communication and experience team.
-Please feel free to contact me at ihaephrati@liveperson.com with any issues, questions, or concerns.**.
+**The product communication and experience team maintains this site.
+This product was built by Itay Haephrati.
+Please contact me at ihaephrati@liveperson.com with any questions, issues, or concerns.**.

-This repository generates LivePerson's Knowledge Center, which can be found at <https://knowledge.liveperson.com>.
-The site is generated using Gatsby.
-If you find an issue with the documentation, site structure, meta or anything else, please open an issue and we'll respond as soon as possible.
+The repository generates LivePerson's Knowledge Center, which can be found at \*<https://knowledge.liveperson.com/>.
+The site is generated using Gatsby, while the content is managed using Kontent.ai.
+If you have questions regarding content editing, please contact Cale Short.
+Please open an issue if you find an issue with the documentation, site structure, meta, or anything else.

 ## 🚀 Quick start